mesg-foundation/engine/README.md

 For Services and Applications contribution, we have an [curated list of awesome Services and Applications](https://github.com/mesg-foundation/awesome) that you should participate in.

-For Core contribution, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.
+For MESG Core contribution, please contact us on [Discord](https://discordapp.com/invite/5tVTHJC) channel #core.
 We would love to include you in the development process.

 # Build from source